PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-18 05:27:47
+Last updated: 2024-04-18 05:28:24
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo